cooper/ferret/doc/Operators.md

     !==

-Tests the memory address inequivalence of two values.
+Tests the memory address inequivalence of two or more values.

 Tokenized as `OP_NEQUAL_I`.